Myopia Management in Grants Pass

 What Is Myopia?

-Myopia continues to get worse over time, but its progression can be slowed.
-Early detection is critical for effective myopia management.
-Schedule an appointment today to learn more about your child’s options for controlling myopia.
+We’re ready to help slow your child’s myopia progression.
+Request an appointment today to learn more about your child’s options for controlling myopia.

 Book Appointment